 Land To Rear Of 43 Upper Oldfield Park, Junction Road, Oldfield Park, Bath

-The proposed site of development is to the rear of 43 Upper Oldfield Park, now the Charters building that was built in 2015, situated within the Bath City-Wide Conservation Area and World Heritage Site.
+The proposed site of development is to the rear of 43 Upper Oldfield Park, now the Charters building that was built in 2015, situated within the Bath conservation area and World Heritage site.
 The area of Upper Oldfield Park is noted of particular interest in the Bear Flat and Oldfield Park Character Appraisal as “an interesting example of a more ambitious form of speculative development, which not only provided for large plots served by a generous curving avenue, but included, for the benefit of residents, its own park area.”
 This area of townscape is historically defined by a loose grain with Victorian villas set back from the road within generous garden settings.
 There are some examples of development along Junction Road where later 20th century development has encroached upon these garden settings, resulting in subdivision into smaller residential plots.
 Other examples include the separate development of previously ancillary/service buildings, such as at Norland College and 33 Upper Oldfield Park.
 The proposed site of development remains visually open and prominent in views from the corner of Junction Road along the east approach and should therefore be considered in relation to the setting of the wider conservation area.

 BPT previously objected to application 19/04909/FUL on grounds of overdevelopment of the site and harm to the Bath conservation area.
 This application has since been allowed at appeal and there is therefore extant planning permission for development of the site. it is noted that the permitted design is considered to draw reference from examples of ancillary-style pitched roof buildings in the immediate vicinity, with the inspector concluding that “the form of the proposed dwelling would be derived from that of the historic ancillary buildings noted above, and its positioning and scale would otherwise be similar to that of development to the rear of adjacent plots.”